 Flu Epidemics

-The World Health Organization (WHO) has officially declared an H1N1 pandemic in 2009.
-More than 30,000 cases have been reported in 74 countries.
 The virulence of influenza epidemics and pandemics vary.
-The last H1N1 influenza pandemic occurred in 1918.
-It took the lives of 500,000 Americans and 20 million people worldwide.
-In Pennsylvania alone, during one month, over 100,000 deaths occurred.
+The previous H1N1 influenza pandemic occurred in 1918.
+It took the lives of 500,000 Americans and at least 20 million people worldwide.
+In Pennsylvania, during one month, over 100,000 deaths occurred.
 In San Francisco, during the same outbreak, 78% of hospital nurses fell ill with influenza.
-Regardless of the vast improvements in medical care since the last virulent pandemic, another is highly likely, if not inevitable.
+While medical care is vastly improved since 1918, another virulent pandemic is highly likely if not inevitable.
 Health care professionals need to be prepared.

 Instant Feedback: